johannschopplich/unlazy/docs/index.md

     linkText: How it works
   - title: Framework-Agnostic
     icon: <span class="i-carbon:layers"></span>
     details: Works with any framework or no framework at all.
-Ready for Vue, Solid, React and Nuxt.
+Ready for Vue, React, Solid, Svelte and Nuxt.
     link: /integrations/
     linkText: Build your own integration
   - title: BlurHash and ThumbHash Support